umbraco/UmbracoDocs/Implementation/Custom-Routing/index.md

 ### IContentFinder

 All Umbraco content is looked up based on the URL in the current request using an `IContentFinder`.
-IContentFinder's are quite easily to create and implement on your own which will allow you to map any URL to an Umbraco content item.
+IContentFinder's you can create and implement on your own which will allow you to map any URL to an Umbraco content item.

 See: [IContentFinder documentation](../../Reference/Routing/Request-Pipeline/IContentFinder)